hiukim/refine-xr/README.md

 #### fake-rest-server
 fake-rest-server is a fake REST api server for local development, based on json-server.
 Ref: `https://github.com/typicode/json-server`

-#### nextjs-app
+#### next-app
-nextjs-app is a refine based NextJS application.
+next-app is a refine based NextJS application.
 It is the main CMS for creating and managing webXR experiences.
 Ref: `https://refine.dev/`

 # Development